jrmoserbaltimore/risc-v-cpu-asynchronous/risc-v/asynchronous/README.md

 unclocked (asynchronous) component.
 The asynchronous side experiences delay controlled by the clock, but uses the asynchronous protocol.

+Marcos Luiggi Lemos Sartori of the Pontifical Catholic University of Rio Grande do Sul once [wrote](https://www.inf.pucrs.br/~calazans/publications/2017_MarcosSartori_EoTW.pdf):

+> As far as the Author knows, this is both the first asynchronous RISC-V
+> implementation and the first use of Go as a hardware description language.

+The [ARV implementation](https://github.com/marlls1989/arv) appears to be a RISC-V emulator written in Go, although the author notes:

+> A smart asynchronous synthesis tool can extract the intended behaviour
+> from the high level model and implement it in any such template.

+So far as we are aware, the VHDL implementation presented here is the first asynchronous RISC-V CPU hardware implementation, and the first using unbroken NULL Convention Logic to implement delay-insensitive components.
+This CPU requires transceivers at every memory access point, including to access any BRAM used as cache, DRAM used as main memory, or internal DSP and multiplier facilities; this may be faster in many cases than a synthesized implementation, but a full VHDL implementation synthesizable as an ASIC or an FPGA core is our preferred target.

 # Handshake

 A completion-detection handshake allows for delay-insensitive components.
 Such components are attached as such: